Anu0408/Burger-Machine-Kiosk-WebDevelopment/README.md

-# springIS601projects
-## Burger Machine - Web Development
+# Burger Machine - Web Development Project #1
 This project implements an advanced burger ordering system using Python and Flask.
 The system features dynamic menu generation, real-time cost calculation mechanisms, and robust exception handling to ensure a seamless user experience.

 ### Features